-Details of IPT, if any, for the financial year ended 31 March 2022 are disclosed in the audited financial statements.
+Details of IPT, if any, for FY2024 are disclosed in the audited financial statements.
 To ensure compliance with the relevant rules under Chapter 9 of the Listing Manual of the SGX-ST on IPTs, the Board and AC regularly reviews if the Company will be entering into any IPT and if it does, to ensure that the Company complies with the requisite rules under Chapter 9 of the Listing Manual of the SGX-ST. When a potential conflict of interest arises, the Director concerned does not participate in discussions and refrains from exercising any influence over other members of the Board.

-There was no IPT exceeding \$\$100,000 for the financial year under review.
+There was no IPT exceeding S\$100,000 for the financial year under review.